-Her story is sandwiched in between the story of Joseph (of many-colored coat fame) being sold into slavery by his brothers in Genesis 37, and his encounter with Potiphar’s wife in Genesis 39.
+Tamar’s story is sandwiched in between the story of Joseph (of many-colored coat fame) being sold into slavery by his brothers in Genesis 37, and his encounter with Potiphar’s wife in Genesis 39.

 Tamar’s father-in-law, Judah, was one of Joseph’s older brothers.
-When our story starts, Judah has left his father’s house and put down his roots elsewhere, marrying a Canaanite woman who bears him three sons.
+When our story starts, Judah has left his father’s house and has put down his roots elsewhere, marrying a Canaanite woman who bears him three sons.

 Here’s where things get interesting; even scandalous to Western eyes.

 Tamar disguises herself so that Judah mistakes her for a prostitute, as expected he propositions her, and she conceives.
 No wonder so many preachers skip over this chapter when teaching Genesis!
 Before he leaves, she asks for a token of good faith until he returns with payment for her “services”, and he hands over his signet, cord, and staff.
 This would be the Near Eastern equivalent of legal identification by today’s standards, and this evidence will prove her innocence later on, saving her life and the lives of the twin boys just conceived.

 When it becomes obvious that Tamar is pregnant, Judah is incensed at the shame brought upon his family and calls for her to be burned.
 When Tamar sends him his seal and staff, he realizes what has happened and admits that he is the father.
-Not only that, Judah actually praises Tamar for her actions.
+Not only that, Judah praises Tamar for her actions.

 The climax of the story comes with Judah’s shocked and humbled response: ‘She is more righteous than I” (v.
 26).
 Tamar has acted out of the highest motives by having a child within the family of Judah.
 She has honored the demands of her relationship with her deceased husband, whereas Judah has not.
 By taking unconventional risks and humbling herself in order to hold Judah accountable, she is judged more honorable and maintains the line of Judah.”3

 Although we can argue that the way she went about it was morally wrong, by Israelite standards Tamar was justified in her attempt to get Judah to carry out the responsibility he had dodged.
 He had unfairly deprived her of children, an inheritance, and the opportunity to remarry.
 “Genesis records neither taint of illicitness in their offspring nor criticism of Tamar.
-Her actions were unusual but, once clearly understood, not immoral by “the laws and commandments and circumstances of [her] day.”4
+Her actions were unusual but, once clearly understood, not immoral by “the laws and commandments and circumstances of [her] day.”

 John Wesley goes further in defending Tamar’s motives:

 “[Tamar’s] boldness, initiative, and willingness to defy society’s expectations have enabled God to provide Judah with two new sons after the death of his first two sons.
 By continuing to consider herself a member of Judah’s family and insisting on securing her own future within its parameters, she has made it possible for that family to thrive and develop into a major tribe and eventually the Judean state…

 Tamar passes from the scene, but her impact continues…the woman who transformed the history of the kingdom of Judah also transformed Judah himself…the rest of Genesis shows him back in Jacob’s family.
-He had betrayed Joseph out of jealousy, but he henceforth acts out of loyalty to his brother Benjamin and his father, and is willing to stand up to the Egyptians in order to ensure their safety…” (Frymer-Kensky, p.
-274-5)6
+He had betrayed Joseph out of jealousy, but he henceforth acts out of loyalty to his brother Benjamin and his father, and is willing to stand up to the Egyptians in order to ensure their safety…”

 “From Judah will come the cornerstone.”
 Zechariah 10:4a